-Christians find in the New Testament: Luke 9:24 “For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.”
-In these words, Christ is suggesting that unless we lose ourselves in service, there is not much purpose in our lives.
-Individuals, who are living solely for their own self-interest, will never experience all life has to offer.
+Christians find in the New Testament: Luke 9:24, “For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.”
+In these words, Christ suggests that unless we lose ourselves in service, there is not much purpose in our lives.
+Individuals living solely for their own self-interest will never experience all life has to offer.
 People, who elect to serve, will develop and bloom; they will have unfathomable inner joy.

 Have I done any good in the world today?

 Have I cheered up the sad and made someone feel glad?

 Truly, our lending a hand in a time of need, whether a simple smile or a live long venture, will bring us deep inner satisfaction.
 When we are down or feeling alone, extending ourselves in the service of others cures our ills.
 Inner feelings of discouragement or whatever may get us down are immediately erased by merely giving our all.
 As we give, loads are lightened, friendships built, lessons learned, skills enhanced, and love felt.